 If clients are just coasting through rehab, they can still gain many benefits.
 To maximize recovery, however, and to learn and absorb as much as possible, a positive outlook is helpful.
 With Motivational Interviewing, clients will be forced out of ambivalence.
 Making a plan, and getting motivated to move forward, is the best way to approach lasting and lifelong recovery.

 Practical Planning For the Future

 Motivational Interviewing substance abuse therapy is not a vague, generalized form of treatment.
 It is all about specifics, and it encourages clients to plan for the future.
 If clients want to make a change, then MI asks them to determine how to make that happen.

 For example, a client might say they want to rejoin the workforce after rehab.
 In MI, that client might create a timeline, email an old boss for a reference and update their resume.
 Concrete steps are highly desirable, and they can pave the way for tangible and immediate changes.

 Comprehensive Treatment at Gateway

 Motivational Interviewing is one of the most effective therapies for clients who need to take control over their lives and their recovery.
 At Gateway, MI is just one of many therapies that can make a difference.
 Other proven therapies on the road to recovery include:

 - Trauma Therapy

 - Medication-Assisted Treatment

-Motivational Interviewing is just one tool among many available at Gateway Foundation.
+Motivational Interviewing is just one tool among many available at Gateway.
 Clients can expect comprehensive support, evidence-based recovery and access to a full continuum of care.
 To take the next step toward the life of sobriety you deserve, call us at 877.505.4673.